-(1) A family can choose to rent a manufactured home already installed on a space and the PHA must permit it.
-In this instance program rules are the same as when a family rents any other residential housing, except that there are special HQS requirements as provided in 15-VI.D below.

-(2) HUD also permits an otherwise eligible family that owns a manufactured home to rent a space for the manufactured home and receive HCV assistance with the rent for the space.
-PHAs may, but are not required to, provide assistance for such families.
+- (1) A family can choose to rent a manufactured home already installed on a space and the PHA must permit it.
+In this instance program rules are the same as when a family rents any other residential housing, except that there are special HQS requirements as provided in 15-VI.D below. - (2) HUD also permits an otherwise eligible family that owns a manufactured home to rent a space for the manufactured home and receive HCV assistance with the rent for the space as well as certain other housing expenses.
+PHAs may, but are not required to, provide assistance for such families